The Sand-Covered Church

 The plant life of the area is also absolutely unique, with exciting occurrences of vegetation, development of new land, beginning dune formation and lush green dune hollows – just to mention a few examples of this plant-rich area.

-In addition to Grenen, another attraction is found roughly 4 km to the south-east of the centre of Skagen, The Sandburied Church (Den Tilsandede Kirke).
+In addition to Grenen, another attraction is found roughly 4 km to the south-east of the centre of Skagen, The Sand-Covered Church (Den Tilsandede Kirke).
 Not to forget Skagen itself, as the centre of the town is widely renowned for its vibrant tourist life.
 But indeed, the Skagen town is also a town with an exciting history – for instance, it housed and lent its name to, a group of Danish painters working in and around Skagen around 1900 and famous for their colourful open-air paintings, namely the Skagen painters.
+You can experience these marvellous paintings and the painters' dramatic history at Skagens Museum.